Minnesota Supercomputing Institute

 Python 3 makes use of virtual environments, a technology that enables the creation of multiple, lightweight, independent Python environments.
 Using a command like

-will create a virtual environment that inherits all the capabilities of the main Canopy installation in your home directory, where you can modify it or build your own Python modules.
-The command
+will create a virtual environment that inherits all the capabilities of the main Anaconda installation in your home directory, where you can modify it or build your own Python modules.
+The command:

 would then make this local Python directory your default in that terminal until you log out or type the command deactivate.
 With a virtual environment activated, you can easily install new or upgraded Python modules.
 In many cases, simply using the pip packages manager like so: